Kiev St. Michaels Cathedral

 Kiev Independence Square

-We had planned to have the v5 paperwork mailed to us and wait an extra day in Kiev until it arrived.
+We had planned to have the V5 pieces of paperwork mailed to us and wait an extra day in Kyiv until they arrived.
 Easy and fun….wrong.
 We found out the fastest mailing that could happen was a week – but we knew we couldn’t wait a whole week for it.
-Instead we decided to get a pdf scanned copy of the paperwork sent to us and see if we could make a good enough color printed copy from the pdf scan.
+Instead, we decided to get a scanned copy of the paperwork sent to us and see if we could make a good enough color-printed copy from the PDF scan.
 It was a long shot, and we were all pretty sure that the border guards would know that it was not the original…but it was our best option and would allow us to leave the next day and stay on track.

 We found a high end hotel and used their business center to get our color duplex copies made and crossed our fingers it would look good enough.
 After a few intense moments of replacing print cartridges – we left the business center with our V5 pdf printouts.
 The staff at the hotel even gave us little plastic covers to put the printouts in.
 I thought to myself, how could any border guard refuse paperwork in plastic covers?!

-Rick, myself, and Dave showing off our 'forged' v5 paperwork!
+Rick, Dave, and I are showing off our ‘forged’ V5 paperwork!

-We celebrated in Independence Square with a beer and then joined 3 other Mongol Rallly teams who also happened to be in Kiev for more beer and some Chicken Kiev!
+We celebrated in Independence Square with a beer and then joined three other Mongol Rally teams who also happened to be in Kyiv for more beer and some Chicken Kyiv!
 It was such a relief to meet up with other teams and know that we weren’t the last team and to know that other teams were going through challenges like we were.
-Everyone was having trouble with borders and trouble with finding accommodations.
+Everyone was having issues with borders and trouble with finding accommodations and borders.
 Maybe we weren’t so inept after all!
 The best part is that everyone seemed to be having fun on this crazy adventure – despite their mechanical issues or our paperwork woes.

-The next day we sadly left Kiev only seeing a small part of it, but knowing it was a place to return to.
+The next day, we sadly left Kyiv, only seeing a small part of it, but knowing it was a place to return to.
 However – we had our little V5 printouts safely in their plastic casing and were ready to head towards Russia with our convoy of Ralliers!

 Leave a Reply